Updated: August 8, 2023

 Learn more: Best Time to Visit England

-England creates the perfect base from which to explore other UK destinations or visit nearby Europe, and depending on how far you want your travels to take you, will determine how many days you need overseas.
+England is the perfect base from which to explore other UK destinations or nearby Europe, and how far you want your travels to take you will determine how many days you need overseas.

 England’s popularity has a lot to do with its ancient history and rich traditions.
 It is the home of heroes and villains, with castles, palaces, and monuments dating back centuries.

 The monarchy is a huge pull for tourists, with interactive experiences such as witnessing the changing of the guard at Buckingham Palace and being part of the crowd at the Trooping of the Colour ceremony, which marks the British sovereign’s birthday each year.

 The country is home to several UNESCO World Heritage Sites, breathtaking scenery, charming towns, and quaint villages, making it easy to combine outdoor adventure, architectural discoveries, and coastal escapes in one destination.

 Here is a list of the eight most popular places to visit:

 The best places to visit in England demonstrate the diversity of the country and the different experiences you can enjoy.
 From a Michelin-starred restaurant in London to a gorgeous garden in the Lake District, you can find the right place for you with more information on the cities, rural escapes, and historical settings.

 England’s charm comes in many forms, from fascinating historical sights to quaint village squares and outdoor activities set among breathtaking scenery.
 Here are some ideas on what you can do on a trip to England:

 Our list focuses on some of the best experiences in England and you can find more ideas with our top things to do in England.